 I was born and spent my youth at Guarda, a small town in the mountain range region of continental Portugal.
 Despite being distinctively passionate about nature, I never had many stimuli to pursue a scientific career.
-I was lucky to receive the influence of magnificent tutors who encouraged and pushed me to study biology.
-This led me to apply to the town where my grandfather had spent a few years; and whose stories had influenced me – the historical Universidade de Coimbra.
-Here I studied three years of Biology with an Erasmus stopover in Siena (Italy).
-During my bachelor I contributed in several laboratories and got inspired to follow an academic path.
+I was lucky to receive the influence of magnificent tutors and friends who encouraged and pushed me to study biology.
+Influenced by my grandfather’s stories, I applied to the historical Universidade de Coimbra.
+I studied Biology for three years, with an Erasmus stopover in Siena (Italy).
+During my bachelor I contributed to several laboratories and got inspired to follow an academic path.
 This led me to pursue a Master Degree in Ecology (which led me to do fieldwork in Algarrobo, Spain).

 With all this packing and unpacking, I grew up as a citizen, as a scientist-in-training, and managed to befriend lots of kind people .. nonetheless, these experiences fuelled my resolution – that I would be a scientist and explore the natural world.